psychemedia/sin-eater-resources/src/_folklore_1892.md

 > It was accordingly done, and the effect this would seem to have had on the minds of the people was something marvellous ; the seizures diminished, and the death-rate suddenly declined in a most marked manner.
 It would appear that the Kashmiris believed either that these animals bore away the disease, or the sins and shortcomings which had brought this scourge upon them.
 >
 > At Jamu itself, some years ago, the writer saw numerous ownerless cattle wandering about the native city and its environs, and was then told that these were animals which, by a particular ceremony, had had the sins of certain persons laid upon them; they looked sleek and well-fed, living most probably upon the charity of the general public.

->
+She also claims witnessing hearsay of the sin-eater tradition in Italy:

 > The notion regarding the *sin*-eater in Southern Italy becomes even more directly personal, as the following anecdote serves to show.
 The writer had it from a Roman lady who had then resided some years in Naples, she knew one of the parties concerned, and spoke of it as a singular piece of superstition.
-A family of her acquaintance had settled themselves down in an apartment in that city ; not long afterwards another flat in the same house was taken by a lady whom the first-comers believed possessed the *Mal' Occhio*= — the Evil Eye.
+A family of her acquaintance had settled themselves down in an apartment in that city ; not long afterwards another flat in the same house was taken by a lady whom the first-comers believed possessed the *Mal Occhio* — the Evil Eye.
 They were in despair, and, in order to avert any bad consequences which might result to themselves, they caused a bull to be brought to the house, and had it driven through the entrance archway, and led round and round the courtyard for some hours.
 There seems a remarkable connection between the sin-eater of Central Asia and of the Welsh border, the bull of Kashmir, and the Neapolitan custom.
 >
 > H. G. M. Murray-Aynsley.
 >
 > *Srinagar, Kashmir, July 28, 1892.*

 Returning back to 1892/3, Hartland's response to Godden's letter in the December, 1892, issue also appeared in *Folklore* [Vol IV, no. I, p106](https://archive.org/details/folklore04folkuoft/page/106/mode/2up?q=SACRAMENTS), dated March, 1893, and is brief and to the point: